marahjaber/software-development-project/README.md

 ##  Getting Started

 ### Prerequisites
-Download python3, the version used while implementing the project is pythonconda3/4.5.4 in COSMA system.
+Download python3, the version used while implementing the project is pythonconda3/4.5.4 in COSMA5 system.
 > module load pythonconda3/4.5.4

 ### Usage